ripienaar/free-for-dev/README.md

   * [scrnshts](https://scrnshts.club/) - [Mobile screenshots] A hand-picked collection of the finest app store design screenshots.
   * [UI Garage](https://uigarage.net/) - [Mobile / web screenshots] Daily UI inspiration & patterns for designers and developers to find inspiration, tools, and the best resources for your project.
   * [Refero](https://refero.design/) - [Web screenshots] Tagged and searchable collection of design references from great web applications.
-  * [Lapa Ninja](https://www.lapa.ninja/) - [Landing page / UI KIts / Web screenshots] Lapa Ninja is a gallery featuring the best 6025 landing page examples, free books for designers and free UI kits from around the web.

 **[⬆️ Back to Top](#table-of-contents)**